The Prozacs

-The Prozacs are an American punk rock / pop punk band formed in 2001 by Jay Gauvin (aka J Prozac) in Westfield, Massachusetts, and has toured nationally and internationally and has appeared at events such as Insubordination Fest and Vans Warped Tour, Germany's Puke Fest and has released five studio albums and several splits and EP'S on various independent labels.
+The Prozacs are an American punk rock / pop punk band formed in 2001 by Jay Gauvin (aka J Prozac) in Westfield, Massachusetts, and has toured nationally and internationally and has appeared at events such as Insubordination Fest and Vans Warped Tour, Germany's Puke Fest and Italian Festivals Punk Rock Raduno and Metapalooza Fest.
+The band has released five studio albums and several splits, EP'S and compilation albums on various independent labels.